getherbie/herbie/README.md

     php -S localhost:8888 index.php

 Now, open <http://localhost:8888> in your browser.
-You should see your first Herbie website.
+You should see your first Herbie CMS website.

 ### Docker